senorwish/swarc/CIS2_arc42_doc.md

 # Introduction and Goals {#section-introduction-and-goals}

-What is CIS2?

--    CIS2 is a course management system for universities
--    CIS2 tackles the student side, the lecturers side as well as the administration side of things
--    The goals of CIS2 will be to reduce work overhead and simplify the work needed to run a university
+CIS2 is a university management system.
+The goal of which will be to reduce work overhead for every participant in the university life.

-Essential features

--
-Describes the relevant requirements and the driving forces that software architects and development team must consider.
-These include

--   underlying business goals,

--   essential features,

--   essential functional requirements,

--   quality goals for the architecture and

--   relevant stakeholders and their expectations

 ## Requirements Overview {#_requirements_overview}